Location: PMKI > PMBoK Knowledge Areas > Integration Management.

 Art: Data to Wisdom - Creating and Managing Knowledge.
 The processes and documents used to transform raw data into the knowledge needed for wise decisions from a project controls perspective.

 PP: The Knowledge Management / Relationship Cycle.
-The reciprocity between the data, information and knowledge that is exchanged with stakeholders for the business benefit of the organization.
+The reciprocity between the data, information and knowledge that is exchanged with stakeholders for the benefit of the stakeholder, and the business benefit of the organization.